multiversx/mx-template-service/README.md

 1. Run `npm install` in the project directory
 2. Optionally make edits to `config.yaml` or create `config.custom.yaml`

+## Dependencies

+1. Redis Server is required to be installed [docs](https://redis.io/).
+2. MySQL Server is required to be installed [docs](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
+3. MongoDB Server is required to be installed [docs](https://docs.mongodb.com/).

+You can use `docker-compose up` in application directory to skip all these dependecies.

 ## Available Features

 These features can be enabled/disabled in config file